ERevere/MobileANPR/README.md

 - User-friendly UI/UX for use in a driving environment

-- Accessible design with both visual and audio indicators
+- Accessible design with both visual, haptic, and audio indicators

 - Compliant with all UK/EU Data Protection Regulations